 NYES Will Improve Energy Flow & Reliability With Minimal Community Impacts

-NYES planned upgrades will take place on an existing 54-mile utility corridor and on utility-owned land, and will permanently eliminate approximately 260 transmission structures along the main project route, all while:
+Our planned upgrades will take place on an existing 54.5-mile utility corridor and on utility-owned land, and will permanently eliminate approximately 230 existing transmission structures, all while:

 Alleviating energy bottlenecks;

 Allowing for greater flow of clean energy from upstate generators;